A Netflix Guide to Activism & Change

 We live in a very complex world.
 It’s as beautiful as it is ugly, as hopeful as it is depressing, and as light as it is dark.
 We find ourselves trying to make sense of it; and when we do, our next struggled is trying to figure out how we can make a difference and make it better.

 In my quest to make sense of the world and figure how I can be someone who contributes to making it better, I try to expose myself to knowledge that expands mind and how it sees and understands the world.
-This series of documentaries listed below has helped in my awakening and I hope it will do the same for you.
+The series of documentaries and based-on-real-events films listed below have helped in my awakening and I hope it will do the same for you.
 I hope you bookmark this page and check back monthly to see what I have added to it.

 TIME: The Kalief Browder Story

 “TIME: The Kalief Browder Story” is a documentary series about a 16 year-old student from the Bronx who spent three years on Rikers Island without ever being convicted of a crime.